sttp-book/sttp-book/chapters/intelligent-testing/fuzzing.md

 ```

 ### Symbolic execution
-We can specify the potential values of variables that allow the program to reach a desired path, using so-called **symbolic variables**.
+We can limit the search-space covered by a fuzzer with the help of symbolic execution.
+We can specify bounds on variable values that ensure the coverage of a desired path, using so-called **symbolic variables**.
 We assign symbolic values to these variables rather than explicitly enumerating each possible value.

 We can then construct the formula of a **path predicate** that answers this question: